-No government, kingdom or society lasts forever.
-Here are seven factors that contributed to ancient Rome’s demise—warning signs that exist today within the nations of the American and British peoples.
+No government, kingdom or society of men lasts forever.
+Here are seven factors that contributed to ancient Rome’s demise—warning signs that exist today within the United States and Britain.

 Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

-In an interview with the Financial Times, U.S. Comptroller General David Walker stated that the United States government “is on a ‘burning platform’ of unsustainable policies and practices with fiscal deficits, chronic healthcare underfunding, immigration, and overseas military commitments threatening a crisis if action is not taken soon…”
+In an interview with Financial Times, U.S. Comptroller General David Walker stated that the nation’s government “is on a ‘burning platform’ of unsustainable policies and practices with fiscal deficits, chronic healthcare underfunding, immigration, and overseas military commitments threatening a crisis if action is not taken soon…”

 The article added, “Mr. Walker warned that there were ‘striking similarities’ between America’s current situation and the factors that brought down Rome, including ‘declining moral values and political civility at home, an over-confident and over-extended military in foreign lands and fiscal irresponsibility by central government.’”

-He added, “I’m trying to sound an alarm and issue a wake-up call.”
+He also said, “I’m trying to sound an alarm and issue a wake-up call.”

 Similarly, these factors are at work among the societies of the American and British peoples—and serve as warning signs of a civilization destined to fall.